HadrienG2/hists-mt/Notes.md

     * How ROOT 7's automatic `Fill()` batching mechanism compares to manual fill batching when all data has the same weight.
         - Answer: Asymptotically a bit slower (as it records weights), but very close.
-Need a bit more data points to amortize too, around 16.
+Need a bit more data points to amortize overhead, around 16.
     * What kind of slowdown one can expect from using concurrent histograms in sequential code.
 That's basically the overhead of an uncontended mutex, and gives a hint of the right buffer size for uncontended histograms.